Subtitles and Transcript

 1:00 Second, judging.
 We know people who are like this in conversation, and it's very hard to listen to somebody if you know that you're being judged and found wanting at the same time.

 1:29 And another form of negativity, complaining.
 Well, this is the national art of the U.K. It's our national sport.
-We complain about the weather, about sport, about politics, about everything, but actually complaining is viral misery.
+We complain about the weather, sport, about politics, about everything, but actually, complaining is viral misery.
 It's not spreading sunshine and lightness in the world.

 2:01 Penultimate, the sixth of the seven, embroidery, exaggeration.
 It demeans our language, actually, sometimes.
 For example, if I see something that really is awesome, what do I call it?
-(Laughter) And then of course this exaggeration becomes lying, out and out lying, and we don't want to listen to people we know are lying to us.
+(Laughter) And then, of course, this exaggeration becomes lying, and we don't want to listen to people we know are lying to us.

 2:39 So here they are, seven deadly sins of speaking.
 These are things I think we need to avoid.
 But is there a positive way to think about this?
 Yes, there is.
 I'd like to suggest that there are four really powerful cornerstones, foundations, that we can stand on if we want our speech to be powerful and to make change in the world.
 Fortunately, these things spell a word.
 The word is "hail," and it has a great definition as well.
 I'm not talking about the stuff that falls from the sky and hits you on the head.
 I'm talking about this definition, to greet or acclaim enthusiastically, which is how I think our words will be received if we stand on these four things.